February 14, 2026

 • mesh and insoles made for fast drain and dry

-New for 2024, the Topo Athletic Traverse is a trail running shoe that's specifically designed for long-distance thru-hiking.
-The Traverse is a little more supportive than the Ultraventure and Lone Peak above with firmer cushioning and the signature "Topo Fit"—low (5mm) drop, a secure fit in the mid-foot, and roomy toe box—for a more natural stride.
-The Topo Traverse has kept its weight in check while adding some support in the heel and midfoot, providing a moderately high stack height for shock absorption, and opting for Vibram Megra Grip outsoles for premium trail traction.
-It's also optimized to drain water and dry quickly, helping thru-hikers who don't take many zero days to let their shoes dry out.
-I'm not a thru-hiker, but I love the Traverse's roomy fit and regularly wear them for my mid-week hikes.
+The Topo Athletic Traverse is a trail running shoe that's specifically designed for thru-hiking long distance trails.
+The Traverse features the "Topo Fit"—low (5mm) drop, a secure fit in the mid-foot, and roomy toe box—for a more natural stride.
+It's relatively lightweight with a moderately high stack height for shock absorption and premium Vibram Megra Grip outsoles for plus traction.
+It's also optimized to drain water and dry quickly.
+I enjoyed backpacking the Gila Wildernes—and its bazillion water crossings—in this shoe.
+I'm not a thru-hiker, but I love the Traverse's wide toe box and regularly wear mine for mid-week hikes.

 Best Fit